Track gauge: Maintenance standards

 Infrastructure owners specify permitted variances from the nominal gauge, and the required interventions when non-compliant gauge is detected.
-For example, the Federal Railroad Administration in the USA specifies that the actual gauge of a 1,435 mm track that is rated for a maximum of 60 mph must be between 4 ft 8 in and 4 ft 9.5 in.
+For example, the Federal Railroad Administration in the US specifies that the actual gauge of a 1,435 mm track that is rated for a maximum of 60 mph must be between 4 ft 8 in and 4 ft 9.5 in.

 Advantages and disadvantages of different track gauges

 Speed, capacity, and economy are generally objectives of rail transport, but there is often an inverse relationship between these priorities.
 There is a common misconception that a narrower gauge permits a tighter turning radius, but for practical purposes, there is no meaningful relationship between gauge and curvature.

 Construction cost

 Narrower gauge railways usually cost less to build because they are usually lighter in construction, using smaller cars and locomotives (smaller loading gauge), as well as smaller bridges, smaller tunnels (smaller structure gauge).
 Narrow gauge is thus often used in mountainous terrain, where the savings in civil engineering work can be substantial.
 It is also used in sparsely populated areas, with low potential demand, and for temporary railways that will be removed after short-term use, such as for construction, the logging industry, the mining industry, or large-scale construction projects, especially in confined spaces (see Temporary way – permanent way).

-For temporary railways which will be removed after short-term use, such as those used in logging, mining or large-scale construction projects (especially in confined spaces, such as when constructing the Channel Tunnel), a narrow-gauge railway is substantially cheaper and easier to install and remove.
-Such railways have almost vanished, however, due to the capabilities of modern trucks.
+For temporary railways which will be removed after short-term use, such as those used in logging, mining or large-scale construction projects, especially in confined spaces, such as when constructing the Channel Tunnel, a narrow-gauge railway is substantially cheaper and easier to install and remove.
+Such railways have almost vanished due to the capabilities of modern trucks.
 In many countries, narrow-gauge railways were built as branch lines to feed traffic to standard-gauge lines due to lower construction costs.
 The choice was often not between a narrow- and standard-gauge railway, but between a narrow-gauge railway and none at all.

 Broader gauge railways are generally more expensive to build, because they are usually heavier in construction, use larger cars and locomotives (larger loading gauge), as well as larger bridges, larger tunnels (larger structure gauge).
 But broader gauges offer higher speed and capacity.
 For routes with high traffic, greater capacity may more than offset the higher initial cost of construction.